13 Places to Stargaze in New Jersey 2025

 11. The Penn State Forest

 The Penn State Forest is another exclusive spot for stargazing and camping for adventurous people.
-The place is open from sunrise to sunset and comes under the authority of Bass River State Park.
+It is open from sunrise to sunset and is under the authority of Bass River State Park.
 The forest is full of beautiful plants and animals.

 The Penn State Forest